Near Sandy Point in Crawford County, Georgia — The American South (South Atlantic)

 Location.
 32° 45.85′ N, 83° 50.367′ W. Marker is near Sandy Point, Georgia, in Crawford County.
 Marker is on Carl Sutton Road 0.4 miles north of Sandy Point Road, on the right when traveling north.
+The marker is on Carl Sutton Road at the Crawford/Bibb County Line, where it becomes Knoxville Road.
 Touch for map.
-The marker is on Carl Sutton Road at the Crawford/Bibb County Line, where it becomes Knoxville Road.
 Marker is in this post office area: Lizella GA 31052, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Colonial Trading Path (approx. 7.1 miles away); a different marker also named William Bartram Trail (approx. 7.2 miles away); Montpelier Institute (approx. 7.4 miles away); Joanna Troutman (approx. 9.6 miles away); a different marker also named William Bartram Trail (approx. 9.6 miles away); Crawford County (approx. 9.6 miles away); Alexis de Tocqueville (approx. 9.6 miles away); Federal Wire Road (approx. 9.6 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 9, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,663 times since then and 3 times this year.
+This page was last revised on January 26, 2020.
+It was originally submitted on October 9, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,711 times since then and 18 times this year.
 Last updated on September 17, 2012, by David Seibert of Sandy Springs, Georgia.
 Photo 1. submitted on October 9, 2008, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.